xiaopv/xiaopv.github.io/old_teaching/2025-spring-mat334.md

      You are allowed and encouraged to work together on homework.
 However, each student is expected to turn in their own work.
 In general, late homework will not be accepted.
 However, you are allowed to turn in up to 3 homework assignments (daily or weekly) late with no questions asked.
 Unless you have made arrangements in advance with me, homework turned in after class will be considered late.

      All of your Weekly Homework must be typed using [LaTeX](https://en.wikipedia.org/wiki/LaTeX).
 LaTeX is the industrial standard for typing scientific works in mathematics, physics, computer sciences, among others.
 The best way to learn how to use LaTeX is just like how you learn everything else: by using it!
 Fortunately, there is a website called [Overleaf](https://www.overleaf.com/) so you can use LaTeX online for free without having to install any software.
-I have also created a [template](https://www.overleaf.com/read/gtyjkjmjtfdz#6f2d96) for your Weekly Homework that should make things much easier for you.
-If you don't have any background using LaTeX, please reach out immediately to schedule a training session during week 1.
+I have also created a [template](https://www.overleaf.com/read/gstjknzrgfgk#e5b8dd) for your Weekly Homework that should make things much easier for you.
+I will try to schedule a training session during week 1 to prepare you with some basics.

 ## Presentations